asdcid/Cp-hap/README.md

 rc: reversed complementary sequence
 ```

-In general, only two structures will be observed, such as "LSC_IR_SSC_IRrc" and "LSC_IR_SSCrc_IRrc", which are the single copies (long/short) with identical or different orientations.
+In general, only two structures will be observed, such as "LSC_IR_SSC_IRrc" and "LSC_IR_SSCrc_IRrc", which are the single copies (long/short) with the identical or different orientations.
 The orientation of inverted repeats should be identical between these two structures.
-And the number of reads supported each structure should be similar (50% vs 50%) if you have enough read cover at least three conjunctions (see above).
+And the number of reads supporting each structure should be similar (50% vs 50%) if you have enough reads cover at least three conjunctions (see above).

 However, if the ratio of these two structures are far away from 50% vs 50%, or you only get one structure or more than two structures, it suggests there are some interesting stories behind your chloroplast genome.